Alfred Gallery is a website and system maintained by the creators of Alfred.

 There has never been a known case of a malicious workflow.
 The overwhelming majority of public workflows are open source and their inherent structure makes them auditable, allowing Alfred’s active community to detect possible foul play if it were to ever happen.

 Some companies have a policy prohibiting them from installing workflows from third-parties.
 The Alfred team maintains a number of official workflows available to everyone.

 A small number of workflows include a compiled binary to perform a specific task.

-Alfred Gallery requires workflows with binaries to both include the source code for review, and to be signed and notarised by Apple.
-This ensures that binaries are crypographically linked to the registered Apple ID of the workflow developer, and that the binary has been uploaded to Apple for review as part of their macOS Gatekeeper security feature.
+Alfred Gallery requires workflows with binaries to both make the source code available for review and to be signed and notarised by Apple.
+This ensures that binaries are cryptographically linked to the registered Apple ID of the workflow developer, and that the binary has been uploaded to Apple for review as part of their macOS Gatekeeper security feature.